abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 :::info Mathematical operations are safe

 Doing Math is safe in Js.
-We can divide 1/0, treat non-numeric string or number to the expression, script will never not with fatal error (die).
-At worst case you can get NaN as a  result
+We can divide 1/0, treat non-numeric string or number to the expression, the script will never not with a fatal error (die).
+At worst case, you can get NaN as a  result
 :::

 <CustomText styleClass="primary-bold-head">Number Extension Methods</CustomText>